erwindeg/ultimate-async-stack/backend/assignments.md

 [Vert.x documentation](http://vertx.io/docs/vertx-core/java/)
 [Eventbus](http://vertx.io/docs/vertx-core/java/#event_bus)
 ## 1. Hello World
 ### a) Create a new Verticle which displays "Hello World" on the console.
+You need to add a main method to deploy this verticle.
 ### b) Change the Verticle, it should send "Hello World over the eventbus".
 ### c) Create another Verticle which listens to the eventbus and prints the contents on the console.
+You can deploy this from the previous verticle

 ## 2. File importer